icopy-site/awesome/docs/awesome/computer-science.md

 Not every course from a subcategory needs to be taken.
 But students should take *every* course that is relevant to the field they intend to go into.

+The Advanced CS study should then end with one of the Specializations under [Advanced applications](#advanced-applications).
+A Specialization's Capstone, if taken, may act as the [Final project](#final-project), if permitted by the Honor Code of the course.
 If not, or if a student chooses not to take the Capstone, then a separate Final project will need to be done to complete this curriculum.

 ### Advanced programming